campa-consortium/pals/source/beamlines.md

   multipass: True
   length: 37.8
   zero_point: thingC
-  line:
+  - kind: Line
+    name: line
     - thingB            # This item refers to the name of an element or BeamLine defined elsewhere.
-    - Drift:            # Another way of specifying the name of an element or BeamLine as an item.
+    - kind: Drift:      # Another way of specifying the name of an element or BeamLine as an item.
         name: thingC
-    - Quadrupole:       # This item contains a Quadrupole that is reversed.
+    - kind: Quadrupole: # This item contains a Quadrupole that is reversed.
         direction: -1
           ...
-    - Beamline:         # This item contains a BeamLine repeated three times
+    - kind: Beamline:   # This item contains a BeamLine repeated three times
         repetition: 3
           ...
 ```